simonmichael/hledger/hledger/hledger.m4.md

 So in principle you could enable both `--infer-equity` and `--infer-costs` in your config file, and your reports would have the advantages of both.

-## Cost basis / lot syntax
+## Cost basis / Lot syntax

-If you are buying some commodity to hold as an investment, it may be important to keep track of
+If you are buying some commodity to hold as an investment, it may be important to keep track of its *cost basis*.
+By that we mean:

 1. its original acquisition cost
 2. its original acquisition date